-Starting a career as a photographer has become difficult.
-I was lucky enough to have some strong supporters, but in the end i decided to call it a day when things kept getting worse.
+Starting a career in photography has become quite the challenge.
+I was fortunate to have some strong supporters, but eventually, I decided to call it quits as things just kept getting worse.

-But how did it all start?
-I was still in school when the editors of our local newspaper came up with the idea of a page being created by students.
-They asked me if i'd like to visit a concert – and guess who it was?
-Ray Charles, the archpriest of soul in our little town and i was able to stand next to the stage and take photos.
-I think i didn't realise what a big opportunity grew up there.
+But how did it all kick off?
+I was still in school when the editors of our local newspaper came up with this idea of having a page created by students.
+They approached me and asked if I'd be interested in covering a concert – and guess who it was?
+Ray Charles, the soul legend himself, right in our small town.
+I got to stand next to the stage and snap photos.
+Looking back, I don't think I fully grasped what a huge opportunity was unfolding.

-So i went there without special expectations, somehow unprepared with my trusty Minolta 300 and some rolls of b/w film.
-No second camera, not even a second lens – just the standard 50mm and nothing else.
-Very soon i got really excited about the atmosphere.
-Standing right next to such a superstar, handling the difficult lighting situation - what an adventure.
-So i took my shots and prayed that the outcome was good enough to satisfy the editors and have one of my pictures printed.
-It got, and i was instantly addicted to concert photography.
-So the editors sent me to more concerts, where i got more chances to learn and train my skills.
-A great opportunity for a student.
+So, I headed there without any grand expectations, armed with my trusty Minolta 300 and a few rolls of black and white film.
+I didn't have a backup camera or even an extra lens – just the standard 50mm and nothing more.
+Before long, I found myself swept up in the atmosphere.
+Being right next to such a superstar, navigating the challenging lighting conditions – what an adventure!
+I captured my shots and hoped that they'd turn out well enough to impress the editors and get one of my pictures published.
+They did, and that's when my addiction to concert photography kicked in.
+The editors started sending me to more concerts, giving me more chances to learn and hone my skills.
+It was a fantastic opportunity for a student.

-Do i miss it?
-As of today – yes, i do.
-Being in the pit is such a special experience – the loudness, the people and the tension to bring at least two handful of useable pictures back home... it's a very intense and exciting experience.
-Sometimes it's frustrating, sometimes it's annoying (shoutout to Lady Gaga who insisted that we show up at 7 p.m. but entered the stage around 11 p.m.) – but with some distance i've forgotten about the industry's bad habits and mainly remember the great shows and the positive excitement.
+Do I miss it?
+As of today – yes, I do.
+Being in the pit is an unparalleled experience – the noise, the crowd, the pressure to walk away with at least a couple of usable shots... it's intense and exhilarating.
+It can be vexing at times, even frustrating (shoutout to Lady Gaga, who insisted on a 7 p.m. call time but hit the stage around 11 p.m.) – but with some distance, I've let go of the industry's rough patches and mainly hold onto memories of incredible shows and the positive thrill.

 Have questions?
 Send me an email.
 Keep in mind: I'm not here for answering questions, so please be patient and give me some days for your answer.
 Thanks.